The Pictures

 was always headquarters for anyone who visited the Church or community.
 It

 was from this home that W.C.
-(Lum) McDougal went to
+(Lum) McDougal went to become Tax Assessor and

-become Tax Assessor and later Sheriff of Carroll County.
-Lum
+later Sheriff of Carroll County.
+Lum was killed in 1908.
+His Assassin was

-said that this was the last hanging in Carroll County.
+Carroll County.
 A one-teacher school was located near the

-Church, but in 1911 this was consolidated with the Blackmonton
+Church, but in 1911 this was consolidated with the Blackmonton School about

-children suffered greatly from cold in the hour it took to make the trip.
+greatly from cold in the hour it took to make the trip.
 A store was operated by Mr. F.M.
 Hunter and

 was located near the Church on Mr. Hunter's property.
 This store was closed